What is the Speaker Series?

 For one hour of credit over the course of the semester, students will participate in four campus-sponsored events presented by speakers who exemplify engaged citizenship.
-After each event students participate in a discussion forum by responding to discussion questions and commenting on other student posts about the event on the course Blackboard site.
-At the end of the semester students write an integrative essay about their experiences.
+After each event students participate in a discussion forum by responding to discussion questions and commenting on other student posts about the event on the course Canvas site.
+At the end of the semester, students write an integrative essay about their experiences.
 Other than an introductory class meeting, there are no regular classroom meetings for this course.
 No textbook is required.

 Who should take the Speaker Series course?